JazzTap/jazztap.github.io/_posts/2022-6-29-tracklist.md

 ## most of you have gone away / but in the deafness of my world
 <div markdown="1" class="grid three-lines">

-It's the nexus of the crisis, and the origin of storms
+It's the nexus of the crisis
 Follow me down to the valley below, you know

+And the origin of storms
+Moonlight is bleeding

 Just the place to hopelessly encounter time
-Moonlight is bleeding from out of your soul
+From out of your soul

 <div class="float" markdown="1">

+when I met

+her father, I knew he

+would leave

 </div>
 </div>